steltenpower/PowerGists/README.md

 Fully unlock your (data) cooperation potential:
 ===============================================
 - [data-centric (manifesto)](http://datacentricmanifesto.org/): Not apps, but YOU decide what you mean, where to store it, in what format and how and where access regime is defined.
 - [Linked Data](https://en.wikipedia.org/wiki/Linked_data): associative as brains and communities.
-Links databases and documents, internal and external, open and closed, and late integration systems.
+Links databases and documents, internal and external, open and closed, including late integration systems.
 - [FAIR data](#fair-data-principles): Findable-Accessible-INTEROPERABLE-Reusable; enabling earlier, wider, AI-assisted cooperation
 - Knowledge Graphs: organizations organized, learning from (content from) each other while doing